arangodb/kube-arangodb/docs/Manual/Tutorials/Kubernetes/README.md

 Use `kube-arangodb`, the ArangoDB Kubernetes Operator to greatly simplify this process.

-In this guide, we'll explain what the ArangoDB Kubernetes Operator is, how to install it and how use it to deploy your first ArangoDB database in a Kubernetes cluster.
+In this guide, we will explain what the ArangoDB Kubernetes Operator is, how to install it and how use it to deploy your first ArangoDB database in a Kubernetes cluster.